Chainflow/solana-mission-control/docs/config-desc.md

    - *validator_name*

-      Valiadtor name is the moniker of your validator which will be used to display in alert messages.
+      Validator name is the moniker of your validator which will be used to display in alert messages.

    - *pub_key*